lagerfeuer/dd-continuous-profiler-dash2025/README.md

-# dd-continuous-profiler-dash2024
+# dd-continuous-profiler-dash2025

-Example service used for the [_Diagnose and Optimize Code Performance with Continuous Profiler_](https://www.dashcon.io/workshops/diagnose-and-optimize-code-performance-with-continuous-profiler/) workshop.
+Example service used for the [_Read Between the Stacktraces: Investigations with Continuous Profiler_](https://www.dashcon.io/sessions/read-between-the-stacktraces-investigations-with-continuous-profiler/) workshop.